BSC MULTIMEDIA, MOBILE & WEB DEVELOPMENT (MWS)

 Admission is based on your application and/or interview.

-Applicants are required to have a minimum of six subjects in the Irish Leaving Certificate with two Higher Level papers at C3 and four Ordinary or Higher Level papers at grade D3.
+LC applicants are required to have a minimum of six subjects in the Irish Leaving Certificate including 2HC3 and 4OD3/4HD3 and OB3/HD3 Mathematics.

 |How to apply|

-Computer Science as part of a Multimedia, Mobile & Web Development degree (Arts Entry): In first year you will take Computer Science, Mathematics and one other Arts subject.
-In second, third and fourth year you will take Computer Science and Multimedia topics only.
+In second, third and fourth years you will take Computer Science and Multimedia topics only.
 In third year students complete a six month placement (subject to availability).
-MH140 CAO sub-option MWD.

 Duration: 4 years